shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </TabItem>
 </Tabs>

-The default value is `ShakeScreen.NEW`.

 ### Shaking gesture
 By default, the shaking gesture opens up Shake user feedback.

 :::note

-Android emulator’s default shaking gesture is too weak to invoke Shake.
+If you are testing Shake SDK on your computer, keep in mind that Android emulator’s "shaking gesture" is too weak to invoke Shake.
+You can decrease Shake's threshold as described below, or use another invocation method.

 :::

-You can fine-tune shaking threshold too.
-Let's lower it as an example, so Shake user feedback is easier to invoke:
+Shaking threshold can be fine-tuned too.
+Let's decrease it for example, so Shake user feedback is easier to invoke:

 <Tabs
   groupId="android"